margaritahumanitarian/helpafamily-docs/contributing-to-the-repository.md

 Follow these steps:

-1. Validate that you are on the `main` branch:
+1. Make sure that you are on the `main` branch:
    ```bash
    git status
    ```